About Us | Systemwide

 12. White Tank Mountain Regional Park

-Vision: Our vision is to connect people with nature through regional parks, trails and programs, inspire an appreciation for the Sonoran desert beauty and natural open spaces, and create life-long positive memories.
+We connect people with nature through regional parks, trails, and programs.
+We inspire an appreciation for the Sonoran Desert' beauty and natural open spaces where you can create meaningful, lifelong positive memories.

-Mission: Our mission, through responsible stewardship, is to provide the quality parks, trails, programs, services and experiences that energize visitors and create life-long users and advocates.
+Through responsible stewardship, we provide high-quality parks, trails, programs, services, and experiences that energize visitors and create lifelong users and advocates.

 Close